gmickel/CodeWhisper/README.md

 # To undo changes made by an AI-assisted task, use the --undo option
 codewhisper task --undo

+# To redo the last task with the option to change the model, file selection or plan, use the --redo option
+codewhisper task --redo
 ```

 > Note: If you are using CodeWhisper's LLM integration with `codewhisper task` you will need to set the respective environment variable for the model you want to use (e.g. `export ANTHROPIC_API_KEY=your_api_key` or `export OPENAI_API_KEY=your_api_key` or `export GROQ_API_KEY=your_api_key` ).